Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 }

-// Called to start moving the gem
+// Called to start gem movement to its grid position

 public void Move()